 Due dates for applications for scholarships awarded by Leland for current students are as follows:

-The following are some of the scholarship resources past students have been able to use.
-These links are just a sampling of possibilities.
+The following are some of the scholarship resources external to Leland that past students have been able to use.
+These listed resources are just a sampling of possible scholarships.
 We encourage students to research other scholarship opportunities on their own.
 Students should apply directly to the granting institution.
 The granting institutions have their own scholarship requirements and application deadlines.
 Students are responsible for ensuring they apply by those deadlines, including any requirements to re-apply each term or year to continue receiving assistance.
 Consult the links below for requirements, deadlines, and application forms.

 Baptist General Association of Virginia (BGAV) Ministerial Educational Funds: Funds are provided by Virginia Baptists for ministerial students from cooperating churches of the BGAV who need aid in financing their undergraduate or graduate education in preparation for vocational ministry.

-BGAV Non-Traditional Ministry Education Scholarship Funds: Funds are provided by Virginia Baptists for ministerial and lay leaders from cooperating churches of the BGAV in accessing training and continuing education opportunities provided by the BGAV and BGAV ministry partners.
-These scholarships are intended to assist non-traditional students who are defined as: part-time students who are in non-degree programs of study with an emphasis in continuing education for ministry in the local church.
+BGAV Nontraditional Ministry Education Scholarship Funds: Funds are provided by Virginia Baptists for ministerial and lay leaders from cooperating churches of the BGAV in accessing training and continuing education opportunities provided by the BGAV and BGAV ministry partners, such as Leland.
+These scholarships are intended to assist nontraditional students who are defined as part-time students in non-degree programs of study with an emphasis in continuing education for ministry in the local church.

-Women’s Missionary Union of Virginia: WMU provides scholarships toward the development of women as emerging mission leaders.
+Women’s Missionary Union of Virginia: WMU of Virginia provides scholarships for the development of women as emerging mission leaders.

 District of Columbia Baptist Foundation: The D.C.
 Baptist Convention has scholarship money available for members of D.C.
 Baptist Convention churches who are planning to attend a Baptist seminary or a seminary with a Baptist studies program.

-Memorial Baptist Foundation: The Memorial Baptist Foundation reviews applications from highly qualified seminary students who need financial assistance.
-The Foundation selects some of these students to receive scholarships from the Foundation’s resources. .
+Memorial Baptist Church Foundation: The Memorial Baptist Foundation provides scholarships for highly qualified seminary students who need financial assistance.

 We encourage students to approach their home church for financial support as one aspect of the church’s affirmation and guidance in the student’s call to ministry.
 Many churches are eager to support their own seminary students in this way.
 In addition, some employers also have programs in place to help fund their employees’ education.
 Students are encouraged to explore any such possibilities.